 Municipalities, counties, and other local units of government often bear the cost of trying to improve water quality.
 City wastewater and drinking water plants must ensure clean drinking water is reaching residents, and that wastewater is thoroughly treated before being discharged into lakes or streams.
 Soil and water conservation districts and other local partners implement conservation and water quality-improvement practices.
 If water quality declines, even more resources will be needed to restore it to acceptable conditions.

 Transferring the burden

 Minnesota is a headwaters state.
-We send water south in the Mississippi River, north in the Red River, and east from the St. Louis River and Lake Superior.
+We send water south in the Mississippi River, north in the Red and Rainy rivers, and east from the St. Louis River and Lake Superior.
 If our waters are contaminated, we are contributing to the water quality problems of our neighbors, too.
 In addition, we are leaving a pollution legacy that our children and grandchildren will have to address.
 It takes years and years to improve water quality once it has degraded.